bibsdb/display-docs/templates.md

 * A `*-schema.json` file that can be used to validate the data in content.
 * A `*-content-example.json` file that supplies an example of content for the template.

+See [https://github.com/os2display/display-templates](https://github.com/os2display/display-templates) for how to add a new template to the repository.

 ### The component

 A component will be created like below